Skip to main content

 If you’re new to wicker and don’t want to commit to a large piece of furniture, accent decor is a perfect way to introduce it.
 We love wicker baskets that house blankets or toys (especially ones that come with a lid to hide when guests come over).

-You can also add smaller wicker bins on shelves in a living room or bedroom or add them to walls via wicker hanging baskets like this from Pottery Barn.
+You can also add smaller wicker bins on shelves in a living room or bedroom or add them to walls via wicker hanging baskets like this set of three from Pottery Barn.
 If you like dried plants or flowers, you can also use items like wicker vases or wicker picture frames added to a large bookcase to bring nature in.

 Wicker as lighting